michaelbradley91/SimpleOS/README.md

 All memory locations store 64 bit numeric values.
 This means for the majority of programs arithmetic is trivial as your numbers should fit in one memory address.

-In operations `-1` is taken to be the last address of memory, `-2` just before that and so on.
+In operations, `-1` is taken to be the last address of memory, `-2` just before that and so on.

-The only special locations are:
+The special locations are:
 * `-1` - the instruction pointer is stored here.
-  * This is updated to point to the next instruction to execute by certain commands, and increments by default.
+  * This is updated to point to the next instruction to execute by certain commands, and increments by 2 by default.
 * `-2` - operations that return a value write it here.
-* `-3` - the screen default colour if `clear` is used
+* `-3` - the screen default colour if `clear` is used.
 * `-4` - the FPS.
 Note this is not actually used right now.
 * `-5` - frame delta.
 The amount of time that passed since the last frame.
   * You can use `get_ticks` to work this out as well which is more reliable in case your frame times out..!